 In 1973, Adelson launched Interface Group, a business that later expanded to include a trade show venture.
 In 1979, he partnered with four entrepreneurs to start a new business in the computer industry: the COMDEX trade show, short for Computer Dealer Expo.

 It took the partners a few years to turn this business into a highly profitable venture in the computer industry and, within a decade, COMDEX made fortunes for big names like Steve Jobs and Bill Gates, who used it to debut their newest products.
-The trade shows became some of the most attended worldwide in only a decade.

 When the COMDEX shows business became one of the biggest such ventures worldwide, the partners decided to sell both the trade shows company and Interface Group to SoftBank Corporation, the brainchild of Japanese billionaire Masayoshi Son.
-The sale to Softbank Corporation, which took place in 1995, netted them $862 million, out of which Adelson reportedly earned over $500 million.

 Sheldon Adelson Net Worth: A Well-Timed Pivot to Gambling